Joseph ha-Kohen

-Joseph ben Joshua ben Meïr ha-Kohen (also HaKohen, Hakohen or Hacohen; 20 December 1496 in Avignon - 1575 or shortly thereafter in Genoa) was a Jewish historian and physician of the 16th century.
+Joseph ben Joshua ben Meïr ha-Kohen (1496-1575/80) was a Jewish physician, historian and Renaissance scholar.

 Life

 Joseph's paternal family originally lived at Cuenca, Castile.
 His mother, Dolca, originated from Aragon.
-When the Jews were expelled from Spain the family settled at Avignon.
+When the Jews were expelled from Spain the family settled at Avignon, where Joseph was born.
 At the age of five Joseph left Avignon with his parents and went to Genoa, where they remained until 1516.
 Driven from that city, they went to Novi, but returned to Genoa in 1538, where Joseph practiced medicine for twelve years.
 On June 3, 1550, he and all his coreligionists were driven from Genoa as a consequence of the rivalry of the non-Jewish physicians.
 Joseph then settled at Voltaggio, at the request of the citizens of that small town, practicing there until 1567.
-When the Jews were driven out of the territory of Genoa, he went to Costeletto (Montferrat), where he was very well received.
-In 1571 he was again established at Genoa, where he died in 1577 or 1578.
+When the Jews were driven out of the territory of Genoa, he went to Castelletto (Montferrat), where he was very well received.
+In 1571 he was again established at Genoa, where he died.

 Joseph ha-Kohen had three sons (Joshua, Isaac, Judah) and two daughters.
 As for his brother Todros, he has tentatively been identified by Robert Bonfil with Ludovico Carretto, who is known to have converted from Judaism.
 Joseph ha-Kohen was highly regarded as a historian and physician.
 One of his chief concerns was also the release of the many Jewish captives taken by the vessels of the Italian republics and by the Corsairs; as in 1532, when Andrea Doria captured many Jews on taking Coron, Patras, and Zante; in 1535, when the emperor Charles V took Tunis; in 1542, when the galleys of Visconte Cicala had imprisoned a number of Jews.